Cintia Rodríguez: 2017–2021

-In 2017, Rodriguez became the Spanish national champion on the balance beam, and earned the bronze medal on floor and in the all-around.
+In 2017, Rodríguez became the Spanish national champion on the balance beam, and earned the bronze medal on floor and in the all-around.
 She also won gold on floor at the Spanish Cup that year, and represented Spain at the 2017 World Championships in Montreal, Canada.

-In June 2018, Rodriguez competed at the 2018 Mediterranean Games in Tarragona, Catalonia, Spain.
+In June 2018, Rodríguez competed at the 2018 Mediterranean Games in Tarragona, Catalonia, Spain.
 Her scores helped Spain take the bronze medal in the team final behind Italy and France.
 She also placed third in the floor final behind Lara Mori of Italy and Göksu Üçtaş Şanlı of Turkey.
 In July, she became the Spanish national champion on floor and placed third in the all-around.
 In September, she won the silver on both the balance beam and the floor exercise at the Szombathely World Challenge Cup in Hungary, and went on to compete at the 2018 World Championships in Doha, Qatar.

-In April 2019, Rodriguez competed at the 2019 European Championships in Szczecin, Poland, where she placed 21st in the all-around final.
+In April 2019, Rodríguez competed at the 2019 European Championships in Szczecin, Poland, where she placed 21st in the all-around final.
 In June, she represented Spain at the 2019 European Games in Minsk, Belarus.
-At the 2019 World Championships, held in Stuttgart, Germany, Rodriguez, alongside teammates Roxana Popa, Alba Petisco, Ana Pérez, and Marina González, finished 12th as a team during qualifications.
-Although they did not advance to the team final, they qualified a team to the 2020 Olympics in Tokyo, marking the first time Spain qualified a women’s gymnastics team to the Olympic Games since 2004.
+At the 2019 World Championships, held in Stuttgart, Germany, Rodríguez, alongside teammates Roxana Popa, Alba Petisco, Ana Pérez, and Marina González, finished 12th as a team during qualifications.
+Although they did not advance to the team final, they qualified a team to the 2020 Olympics in Tokyo, marking the first time Spain qualified a women's gymnastics team to the Olympic Games since 2004.

-In June 2021, Rodriguez announced that she will miss the postponed 2020 Summer Olympics due to a knee injury.
+In June 2021, Rodríguez announced that she will miss the postponed 2020 Summer Olympics due to a knee injury.

 2022

-On November 15, 2022 Rodriguez announced her retirement from the sport of gymnastics.
+On 15 November 2022 Rodriguez announced her retirement from the sport of gymnastics.